vcvpaiva/DialecticaCategories/README.md

    https://arxiv.org/abs/1801.06883
    journal paper not submitted, yet (?)

-16. Dialectica categories for modelling State/Pomset logic: A Dialectica Model of State (1996) Conference paper in CATS'1996 with Correa and Hauesler. https://www.academia.edu/674289/A_dialectica_model_of_state
+ Dialectica categories for modelling State/Pomset logic

+ 16. A Dialectica Model of State (1996)
+    Conference paper in CATS'1996 with Correa and Hauesler. https://www.academia.edu/674289/A_dialectica_model_of_state

 17. journal paper: Valeria de Paiva.
 Linear Logic Model of State Revisited.
 Logic Journal of IGPL, 01 October 2014.